LIVING AT HELENA COURT, HIGHLANDS GARDENS

 Maintenance and service charges

 A large, Victorian building with spacious gardens requires a good deal of care.
-The outside windows have to be painted regularly, the brickwork, roof and chimneys need attention, dry and wet rot have to be kept at bay, gardening has to be done, walls repaired, adequate insurance taken out, drains repaired and cleaned, and so on.
+The outside windows have to be painted regularly, the brickwork, roof and chimneys need inspection and attention, dry and wet rot have to be kept at bay, gardening has to be done, walls repaired, adequate insurance taken out, plumbing fixed, drains cleaned, and so on.

 The costs for all this were a main reason why Helena Court was sold to a commercial freeholder in 1976.
 But the new owner didn't do much more than minimum maintenance.
 Decline in those years threatened both the quality of life at Helena Court and the value of individual flats.
 When the Residents Association bought the freehold in 1990 it began a programme of gradual restoration and committed itself to a reasonable level of maintenance.